front-commerce/developers.front-commerce.com/docs/faq.md

 See more information on [our license page](/license.html).

+## Will I have access to the source code?

+A valid license gives you access to our whole codebase.

+There are no private dependencies, compiled or obfuscated code.
+You could browse the code as you wish and use it as an inspiration to learn and build your own endpoints and custom theme.

 ## How to set up a Front-Commerce + Magento2 project?

 1. Install our Magento extension to extend Magento2’s Web APIs